katersonnbert/gitnotes/Linux.md

     - the inode of the file contains the link to the actual data of the file.

 - find wikipedia information [here](https://en.wikipedia.org/wiki/Inode) and [hier](https://de.wikipedia.org/wiki/Inode)

+# Move to fitting paragraph

+## Redirecting to /dev/null

+When redirecting to `/dev/null`, any command line output to `STDOUT` and `STDERR` from a program will be suppressed.

+    e.g. the output from wget will be suppressed wget -O libgit2.tar.gz -o /dev/null https://github.com/libgit2/libgit2/archive/v0.24.5.tar.gz